 Projects and initiatives dedicated to helping disadvantaged children and young people access music in all its many different forms.

-Our musical inclusion activities, focus on providing access for those living in the most challenging of circumstances and who, as a consequence, may not have the same opportunities as others to take part in high quality music activity.
+Our musical inclusion activities focus on providing access for those living in the most challenging of circumstances and who, consequently, may not have the same opportunities as others to take part in high quality music activity.

 The young people we work with include:

-Projects are typically undertaken in partnership with a third sector agency, local authority service provider, or private sector organisation working with specific groups of disadvantaged children and young people on a daily basis.
+Projects are often undertaken in partnership with a third sector agency, local authority service provider, special schools, DSP units, institutions offering alternative educational provision or private sector organisation who work with specific groups of disadvantaged children and young people daily.
 The type of activities we deliver are shaped by the views of the young people taking part.

-Recent examples of projects we have delivered can be can be found on our projects page.
+Recent examples of projects we have delivered can be found on our projects page.

 Organisations supporting the programme for 2018/2019 academic year: